 Depending on how remote you want to go, you are going to need a restroom plan, at least some flat elevation, a power requirements plan, liquor and noise permits, security, parking, and the list goes on and on.
-Make sure that you acquaint yourself with all of these necessary tasks, or better yet, just call me!
+Make sure that you acquaint yourself with all of these necessary tasks such as looking for more information on the security you’ll need to meet legal requirements, or better yet, just call me!

 Designing for Wind